-Descriptions of several common components of the Malware Card are found in the Overview of Intel Cards; the details below are specific to the Malware Card:
+Descriptions of several common components of the Malware Card are found in the Overview of Intelligence Cards; the details below are specific to the Malware Card:

 The Malware Card header include known synonyms for the Malware family.
 Along with the usual reference counts and first/last seen dates, the header also includes Malware Category information: